nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_lists_for_message_structure.md.md

 The following rules apply to how secondary lists are populated

  - Secondary lists will only be present where problems or consultations clinical areas have been queried directly
- - Secondary lists will only be present where data is available.
+ - Secondary lists will only be present where data is available
- - If data has been excluded from a secondary list for one of the reasons defined in the warning code section then the relevcant warning code **SHALL** be included.
+ - If data has been excluded from a secondary list for one of the reasons defined in the warning code section, then the relevant warning code(s) **SHALL** be included
- - For consultation secondary lists where data is excluded a warning code **SHALL** be present even if no other data is contained in the list.
+ - For consultation secondary lists where data is excluded a warning code **SHALL** be present even if no other data is contained in the list
- - Secondary lists will never return an empty list with no warning codes.
+ - Secondary lists will never return an empty list with no warning codes
- - Secondary lists will contain the appropriate warning code(s) where information has been excluded

 ## The secondary list for related problems